Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 Alex joined Streathers in 2014 as a trainee solicitor undertaking work in property, private client, commercial and litigation matters before qualifying into the firm’s Private Client and Commercial department at Baker Street in 2016.
 Alex was appointed to the role of Senior Associate in 2021....

-/people/annabel-humphreys/ - Paul Cacciatore
+/people/alex-prior/ - Paul Cacciatore

 Paul joined Streathers Highgate office as a consultant in 2019.
 He has over 30 years experience in both residential and commercial conveyancing, acting for first time buyers, developers and investors alike.
 Paul’s aim is always to offer a personal and proactive service to ensu...